HorizenOfficial/evm-documentation/docs/horizen_eon/05-staking/05-faq.md

 - The other part of the fee is determined by maxPriorityFeePerGas and represents the so called "forger tip": it is an additional fee the transaction submitter is willing to pay to have its transaction included as soon as possible.
 - there is another user specified parameter in the transaction: maxFeePerGas - represents the maximum fee a user is willing to pay for a transaction.
-This parameter actually limits the maxPriorityFeePerGas with tthis rule:\
-if ( baseFeePerGas + maxPriorityFeePerGas) > 	maxFeePerGas, then maxPriorityFeePerGas will be reduced in order to maintain the upper bound of the 	maxFeePerGas.
+This parameter actually limits the maxPriorityFeePerGas with this rule: if ( baseFeePerGas + maxPriorityFeePerGas) > maxFeePerGas, then maxPriorityFeePerGas will be reduced in order to maintain the upper bound of the maxFeePerGas.
 - Finally, we can have also legacy (non EIP-1559) transactions, with only a gasPrice parameter that we use for both maxFeePerGas and maxPriorityFeePerGas values